jlivak/ReactWebpackScaffold/README.md

-An empty project setup with react, typescript, webpack, babel, and three.js.
-This includes default strongly-typed typescript configurations and a blank three.js canvas.
+An empty project setup with React, Typescript, Webpack, and Babel.
+This includes default strongly-typed typescript ESLint configs.

 To run, use `npm run serve`.